dotnet/corefx/Documentation/debugging/unix-instructions.md

   - Build coreclr at the matching commit.
 In order to determine which commit was used to build a version of libcoreclr.so, run the following command:
     `strings libcoreclr.so | grep "@(#)"`

 Once you have everything listed above, you are ready to start debugging.
-You need to specify an extra to lldb in order for it to correctly resolve the symbols for libcoreclr.so.
+You need to specify an extra parameter to lldb in order for it to correctly resolve the symbols for libcoreclr.so.
 Use a command like this:

 ```
 lldb -O "settings set target.exec-search-paths <runtime-path>" --core <core-file-path> <dotnet-path>